Become A Partner Agency

 - FBST representative conducts site visit.

-- Attend FBST member agency orientation (offered at the end of every enrollment period for those agencies approved to become partner agencies during the period) and tour at FBST.
+- Attend FBST partner agency orientation (offered at the end of every enrollment period for those agencies approved to become partner agencies during the period) and tour at FBST.

 What other considerations are there for becoming a Food Bank partner agency?